 Planning a Chicago in One Day Itinerary is not easy!
 The city has so many iconic sights and delicious things to eat that it is difficult to pick and choose which ones to include in your Chicago trip plan.
 However, if one day is all you have, then we suggest making the absolute most of it!

 For us, an ideal One Day in Chicago Itinerary would follow Day 2 in our above plan of what to do in Chicago in three days.
-However, unless you are passionate about baseball, rather than going to Wrigleyville we would recommend spending the evening on Navy Pier or in West Loop.
+However, unless you are passionate about baseball, rather than going to Wrigleyville we would recommend spending the evening on Navy Pier or in West Loop instead.

 Chicago Itinerary 2 Days

-If you are planning a 2-Day Itinerary for Chicago, we would follow Days 2 and 3 of our outlined plan for what to see in Chicago in 3 days.
+If you are planning a 2-Day Itinerary for Chicago, we suggest following Days 2 and 3 of our outlined plan for what to see in Chicago in 3 days.
 Again, if the Cubs were not playing, we would skip Wrigleyville and instead spend the evening in West Loop, even squeezing in the Goose Island Brewery Tour if possible.

 Chicago Itinerary 4 Days

 To organize an ideal 4 Days in Chicago Itinerary, we would follow our Chicago 3-Day Itinerary – then, on the last day, we would use the CityPass to visit the city’s top museums, including The Art Institute, Field Museum, Shedd Aquarium and Museum of Science and Industry.

 Chicago Itinerary 5 Days

 To plan a perfect 5-Day Chicago Itinerary, we recommend following the above outlined Chicago 4-Day Itinerary – then, on the last day, spend the morning leisurely discovering a neighborhood, go shopping on the Magnificent Mile in the afternoon and attend a theater performance in the evening – then get a drink at the Lobby Bar in the posh Palmer House for a nightcap.

-Tips for Planning a Trip to Chicago
+Tips For Planning Your Trip to Chicago

 Now that you know what to do in Chicago in 3 days, we have a few more essential tips for your trip!

-How To Get There
+How To Get to Chicago

 An essential consideration for your Chicago trip itinerary is how to get there!
-Chicago can be reached by car, train or plane.
+Chicago can be reached by car, bus, train or plane.
 On our trips to Chicago, we have always arrived via plane.

 Chicago Hop On Hop Off